noj/fish-config/README.md

 # My fish shell config

-(fish)[https://fishshell.com] is a nice and user-friendly shell that requires little to no configuration to be useful.
+[Fish](https://fishshell.com) is a user-friendly shell that requires little to no configuration to be useful.